-**Please note that we are no longer taking cases for Mirena IUD**
+**Please note that we are no longer taking cases for Mirena Birth Control IUD**

 Sanders Phillips Grossman, LLC is a joint venture firm of Phillips Law Firm and Sanders Viener Grossman merging the best of the West Coast and East Coast’s top Mass Tort Firms to join forces against America’s greediest drug and medical device companies.

-Mirena IUD has been in use in Europe since 1991 and was approved by the Food and Drug Administration (FDA) in 2000.
-According to FDA reports, there have been more than 45,000 adverse events reported, including device expulsion, device dislocation and vaginal hemorrhage.
-The Mirena device consists of a small, T-shaped container of flexible plastic that releases continuous doses of a hormone, levonorgesterel, commonly found in oral contraceptives.
+Mirena Birth Control IUD has been in use in Europe since 1991 and was approved by the Food and Drug Administration (FDA) in 2000.
+According to FDA reports, there have been more than 45,000 adverse events reported, including device expulsion, device dislocation, and vaginal hemorrhage.
+The Mirena Birth Control device consists of a small, T-shaped container of flexible plastic that releases continuous doses of a hormone, levonorgestrel, commonly found in oral contraceptives.
 The hormone thickens the wall of mucous lining the uterus and decreases the motility and survival rates of sperm entering the uterus, thus reducing the chances of pregnancy.
-Though, even Bayer claims that they are unsure of how Mirena really works.
+Eventhough Bayer claims that they are unsure of how Mirena Birth Control really works.

 Why People File Lawsuits Against